 Enter the basis of any qualified investment credit facility property placed in service during the tax year.
-Qualified investment credit facility property is property for which depreciation or amortization is allowable and is tangible personal property or other tangible property (not including a building or its structural components), but only if the property is used as an integral part of the qualified investment credit facility.
+Qualified investment credit facility property is property that:

+- Is tangible personal property or other tangible property (not including a building or its structural components), but only if the property is used as an integral part of the qualified investment credit facility; - Is constructed, reconstructed, erected, or acquired by the taxpayer; - Depreciation or amortization is allowable; and - The original use begins with the taxpayer.
 See section 48(a)(5) for details.